wearenolte/lean-theme/docs/BLOCKS.md

 ### Additional Arguments
 The `do_registration` function also accepts the following optional arguments:
 - **wrapper_elem**: Override the wrapper HTML element type for the block (the default is `<secion>`).
 Useful for inline blocks like buttons for example.
-- **additional_classes**: An array of additional classes which will be added to the block wrapper.
+- **class**: An array of additional classes which will be added to the block wrapper.
 - **ACF Fields**: Any other field offered by the [acf_register_block function](https://www.advancedcustomfields.com/resources/acf_register_block_type/).
 However, `name`, `title` and `render_callback/template` are automatically set and you are **strongly** recommended not to override these!
 - **Anything else**: Any additional fields will be available in the `$blocks` object in the render function, so add whatever you need here.